Hirakada/matcha-kun/README.md

 - Designed for clarity — clean, focused, intentional
 - Built for everyday use — simple, fast, accessible

+---

 ### 🧭 A More Thoughtful Approach

 Matcha isn’t just a drink — it’s a moment.

-Matcha Kun creates a space where
-choosing feels calm, not rushed.
+Choosing should feel calm, not rushed.

+---

-### 🧠 Built on a Simple Idea
+**🧠 Built on a Simple Idea**
 Tradition, adapted for modern living.

-### ⚙️ Built With
+---

+**⚙️ Built With**
 - [Next.js](https://nextjs.org/docs)
 - [Tailwind CSS](https://tailwindcss.com/)
 - [Framer Motion](https://www.framer.com/motion/)